process-analytics/bpmn-visualization-js/docs/contributors/bpmn-support-how-to.md

   - This ensures that the whole infrastructure is put in place for the newly introduced elements support, from parsing to rendering, and that tests have been added or updated.
 - `rendering`:
-  - We setup the BPMN shape, styles, icons
+  - We set up the BPMN shape, styles, icons
   - We polish the display

 On the development flow side, this means that there is at least one Pull Request for the `detection` and another one for the `rendering`.

 Remember that we prefer small changes .
-So, `detection` can be splitted into several Pull Requests to cover various aspects of the BPMN elements. \
+So, `detection` can be split into several Pull Requests to cover various aspects of the BPMN elements. \
 For instance:
 - For a `Pool`, first detect horizontal elements, then vertical elements.